Waboodoo/HTTP-Shortcuts/docs/scripting.md

 });
 ```

-As an optional third parameter, you can pass the number of milliseconds by which to delay the execution.
+As an optional third argument, you can pass the number of milliseconds by which to delay the execution.
 This way you can schedule a shortcut to run at a later point in time.

 > Please note that the delay will not be exact and can not exceed 5 minutes.